linked-db/linked-ql/site/capabilities/live-queries.md

 Essentially, thanks to query inheritance; the system does not explode as the audience grows.
 Reactivity over SQL remains, not just feasible, but efficient over traditional database connections.

-## Appendix A — Implied Schema and Dialect
+## Appendix B — Implied Schema and Dialect

 The examples in this document assume a simple illustrative schema and a specific SQL dialect.